Code-Institute-Submissions/milestone-project1/README.md

 ### Acknowledgements
 - [Code Institute](https://www.codeinstitute.net/)
-- Rohan Hapani - His smooth scroll design using JQuery on [Codepen](https://codepen.io/desirecode/pen/MJPJqV/) really helped me with my back to top button as I felt without the use of JQuery, it didn't look too appealing when you click the button and it jumps straight back to the top.
+- Rohan Hapani - The smooth scroll design using JQuery on [Codepen](https://codepen.io/desirecode/pen/MJPJqV/) really helped me with my back to top button.
-- Legendary - I took inspiration from this read more/read less button using JQuery on [Codepen](https://codepen.io/legendaryPower/pen/dvJQvB) as I felt that the sections on the band members page were very long on a mobile.
-This helped shorten the length and give the user the option to read more and also read less.
-- [W3schools.com](https://www.w3schools.com/howto/howto_css_modal_images.asp) - I used their modal description to add modal images to each of the band members pictures on the Band page.
+- [W3schools.com](https://www.w3schools.com/howto/howto_css_modal_images.asp) - I used their modal description to add modal images to each of the band members pictures.
-- [W3schools.com](https://www.w3schools.com/bootstrap/bootstrap_theme_band.asp) - I used their carousel and ticket booking modal for images in the band page and news page.
+- [W3schools.com](https://www.w3schools.com/bootstrap/bootstrap_theme_band.asp) - I used their carousel method and ticket booking system and altered the design with CSS to suite the theme of my site.
-- [Bootstrap](https://getbootstrap.com/docs/3.3/javascript/#carousel) - I used the carousel example on Bootstrap to set up my carousel of pictures on the Home page.
-- Rune Stenstroem - I took inspiration from this carousel feature to use in the videos section as the layout prior was very bulky looking and on a mobile device cause a lot of unnescerary scrolling for the user.
-[Codepen](https://codepen.io/RuneStenstroem/pen/vgBEZo)